raj-sirohi/react-project/Notes/React.md

                />`
     <strong>Now if user types in the field its value will not be changed</strong>

     <strong>Note:</strong> when we set the intial value of the component , it becomes controlled component.
 Meaning value is not set via the DOM to the native input component, when user types in the field.
-Once component becomes controlled we need to change it ourself by using onChange event.However if we use semantic-ui field component and provide value ={this.state.vaue}, then if on changeHandler is not provided then state will not be updated.
+Once component becomes controlled we need to change it ourself by using onChange event.However if we use semantic-ui field component and provide value ={this.state.vaue}, then if on changeHandler is not provided then state will not be updated.<Strong>when we give value ='something' then that value is passed to the component and it becomes controlled component and it displays the values.
+Now we use input.onChange(XXX), to set the value for the input.value when ever we change the value</strong>

 #### Redux Form